• Skip to main content

 By 1400, tribes from Alabama and Georgia are living and farming the northern areas of Florida.
 In the northwest are the Apalachee and Pensacola tribes.
 The Tocobaga begins in the west-central.
 They will later end up in the Tampa area.
 In the northeast are the Timucuans.

-By this time, estimates range between 100 and 350 thousand natives in Florida.
+By this time, estimates range between 100,000 and 350,000 natives in Florida.

 The First Inhabitants.

 The Tocobaga are living along the rivers feeding Tampa Bay, probably from circa 900 A.D.
 The waterways are the primary source of navigation for the locals.
-Unfortunately, evidence of this tribe grows scarce circa 1500.
+Unfortunately, evidence of this tribe grew scarce circa 1500.

 For the most part, the natives of Florida co-exist in peace.
 However, that will begin to change circa 1513.